toddamoda/pyyxellsfgffg/docs/source/references/model_groups/charge_generation_models.rst

 If the :ref:`photon collection <photon_collection>` model group is used, a model like :ref:`Simple photoconversion` needs to be enabled in the pipeline to make the conversion from :guilabel:`Photon` → :guilabel:`Charge`.
-Otherwise, a model like :ref:`load_charge` needs to be enabled to initialize the :py:class:`~pyxel.data_structure.Charge` array.
+Otherwise, a model like :ref:`Load charge` needs to be enabled to initialize the :py:class:`~pyxel.data_structure.Charge` array.